Maribsorensen/Portfolio/README.md

 Currently working on this portfolio.
 As of now it is live and submitted for a school project, but I will be working on this continuesly throughout my coding journey.

-I want the my portfolio to:
+I want my portfolio to:

 - Showcase projects I am proud of
 - Be a way to find information about me and how to reach me